cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain information about the major type.
 CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays \[\] of data items, maps \{\} of pairs of data items, and sequences of data items.
 For a complete specification and examples, see {{RFC7049}}, {{RFC8610}}, and  {{RFC8742}}.

 RFC 7925 {{RFC7925}} specifies a certificate profile for Internet of Things deployments which can be applied for lightweight certificate based authentication with e.g. TLS {{RFC8446}}, DTLS {{I-D.ietf-tls-dtls13}}, COSE {{RFC8152}}, or EDHOC {{I-D.ietf-lake-edhoc}}.
-This document specifies the CBOR encoding/compression of RFC 7925 profiled X.509 certificates based on {{X.509-IoT}}.
+This document specifies the CBOR encoding/compression of {{rfc7925}} profiled X.509 certificates based on {{X.509-IoT}}.
 Two variants are defined using exactly the same CBOR encoding and differing only in what is being signed:

-* The CBOR compressed X.509 certificate, which can be decompressed into a certificate that can be verified by code compatible with RFC 7925.
+* The CBOR compressed X.509 certificate, which can be decompressed into a certificate that can be verified by code compatible with {{rfc7925}}.

-* The "natively signed" CBOR encoded certificate, which further optimizes the performance in constrained environments but is not backwards compatible with RFC 7925, see {{native-CBOR}}.
+* The "natively signed" CBOR encoded certificate, which further optimizes the performance in constrained environments but is not backwards compatible with {{rfc7925}}, see {{native-CBOR}}.

 Other work has looked at reducing the size of X.509 certificates.
 The purpose of this document is to stimulate a discussion on CBOR based certificates: what field values (in particular for 'issuer'/'subject') are relevant for constrained IoT applications, what is the potential savings that can be expected with the proposed encoding, and what is the right trade-off between compactness and generality.
+The current version specifies a certificate encoding which can support large parts of {{rfc5280}}, and at the same time can maintain a small message size for certificates compatible with {{rfc7925}}.

 This document specifies COSE headers for use of the CBOR certificate encoding with COSE.
 The document also specifies the CBOR certificate compression algorithm for use as TLS Certificate Compression with TLS 1.3 and DTLS 1.3.